Last Updated on33 minutes to read

 When we asked marketers where they typically find and hire freelancers, we received over 15 unique answers, testament to the sheer amount of sourcing options out there (marketers were allowed to list all the methods they have commonly used, if they use more than one).
 The full list can be found in the wordcloud below.

 Despite this long list, a few options clearly emerged as the most popular.
 64% said they use Upwork to find and hire freelancers, making it the most-used option by a mile.
 LinkedIn came in second at 19%, Fiverr came in third at 9%, and Freelancer and Indeed tied for fourth at 6% each.
 The rest of the methods were mentioned by only one or two marketers.
+There are a host of great writing services out there, so it’s more of finding the one that fits your needs.

 Size of Team and Content Production